Connecting to Technology

 What becomes apparent after looking at my own smartphone usage was just how much of my mental space was being used by my phone itself.
 Moreover, just how much I felt the need to focus on my smartphone to fill the gaps when I felt at a loss of things to do.
 My phone allowed me to connect with the virtual world and fill my time in all manner of ways; whether that be connecting on social media, playing a game or looking up car statistics on the internet.
 The danger I found was that I, more often than not, was using and checking my phone mindlessly, with no conscious realisation of what I was doing.

-As a result of our constant need of stimulation we have lost the time in which we connect with ourselves.
-Our constant need for connection and stimulation is teaching us to run from empty space in our lives, which in the past, was used for actual thoughts or experiences.
+As a result of our constant need of stimulation, we have lost the time in which we connect with ourselves.
+Our need for connection and stimulation is teaching us to run from empty space in our lives.
+In the past this empty space was used for actual thoughts or experiences.

 This has resulted in our mental well-being being intrinsically linked with our use and stimulation via technology.
 So much so that many of us use our Smartphones even when conversing physically or use technology as a filter in which to view their experiences (for example watching a concert through their Smartphones whilst they “capture the moment”) I ask in my blog topic on social identity do people seek more pleasure from eating a steak nowadays or sharing the steak on social media?